ERNE196077/minnowmax-rgbled/README.md

 modprobe main_rgbled.ko
 ```

-For the libraries, the project comes with an example main.c file containing two of the basic functions (Explained in usage section), the example main.c file is compiled by running the compile.sh script:
+For the libraries, the project comes with an example main.c file containing two of the basic functions, the example main.c file is compiled by running the compile.sh script:
 ```
 ./compile.sh
 ```

 ## Usage
 To use the driver is needed to include the "headers/rgbled.h" header file in your sources, this file contain the IOCTL functions to communicate with the main_rgbled Linux driver.
 The functions are the following:
 * rgbled_init - Run this function before anything, this will create the connection to the main_rgbled driver and receive a unsigned int value containing the configuration of the driver.
 Use the macros provided to set the configuration in the variable.
 The example below will set the driver to control 239 APA102 RGB LEDs using the DMA channel 0: